adamcharnock/lightbus/docs/howto/combine-processes.md

 Here we will build on the dashboard we created in the [worked example] tutorial.

 This *how to* requires some knowledge of Python's asyncio features.

+!!! warning

     **You can use Lightbus perfectly well without adding this complexity.**
+    See the [anatomy lesson] for additional discussion.

 ---